-it’s the day before thanksgiving and you know what that means, time to make the pumpkin pie and stick it in the fridge so you don’t have to think about it along with the million other things you have to think about cooking tomorrow. the great thing about this recipe is that it requires no bake time, so even if you put it off until the last minute, it won’t take up any of your precious oven space.
+It’s the day before Thanksgiving and you know what that means, time to make the pumpkin pie and stick it in the fridge so you don’t have to think about it along with the million other things you have to think about cooking tomorrow.
+The great thing about this recipe is that it requires no bake time, so even if you put it off until the last minute, it’s quick and won’t take up any of your precious oven space.

-but be forewarned that this is not your grandma’s pumpkin pie. this is a decadent, melt in your mouth pumpkin pie with a crumbly cookie crust. the rich chocolate flavor is the first thing you notice. it doesn’t strike you immediately that it’s a pumpkin pie until the smooth consistency melts in your mouth and hints of cinnamon, ginger and cloves pop up.
+Be forewarned this is not your Grandmother’s pumpkin pie.
+This is a decadent, melt in your mouth pumpkin pie with a crumbly cookie crust.
+The rich chocolate flavor is the first thing you notice.
+It doesn’t strike you immediately that it’s a pumpkin pie until the smooth consistency melts in your mouth and hints of cinnamon, ginger and cloves pop up and is just lovely.

 1/2 c water

 1 tsp agar agar

 1 c sugar

 1/2 tsp ginger

 1/4 tsp ground cloves

 1 1/2 cans of pumpkin (about 22 oz)